nurelm/serverphu/README.txt

-This tool, named serverphu is a free and open source tool that can be used for tracking tasks, server assets, and client accounts.
+This tool, named Serverphu is a free and open source tool that can be used for tracking tasks, server assets, and client accounts.
 See the CHANGELOG.txt and LICENSE.txt for more information.